maritvanderdoes/SWI_analysis/README.md

 **If this is the first time using the pacakge, [please follow this link](docs/first_time.md)**

 ## Running the code following times
+If the code is being run on the xenon7 server, [please follow this link](docs/xenon7.md)

 ```
 conda activate swi-analysis
 pip install -e .